 You need sear only one side, since the other side will be cooked in the tomato sauce.

+- Step 3: After removing the fish, you can use the same pan for the tomato sauce.
 The aromatic vegetables just need a minute or two over medium heat.
-Try not to burn.
-(Those brown spots will go away when we add the tomato.)
+(Those brown spots from the fish sear will go away when we add the tomato.)

-Add chopped tomatoes to the pan along with the fish sauce, sugar, and black pepper.
+- Step 4: Add chopped tomatoes to the pan along with the fish sauce, sugar, and black pepper.

+- Step 6: Finish fish in tomato sauce.
 Add the fish back to the pan, seared side up, to finish cooking for 2-5 minutes, depending on how thick your fish is.
+Since the sauce may turn dry, cover the pan with a lid, so you don't have to thin out the sauce by adding water.

+Hint: You could make this ahead of time and reheat is later.
+The tomato sauce keeps the fish nice and moist.
 Spread the tomato sauce over any imperfections on the fish you want to cover.
 Or serve the tomato sauce underneath the fish.
 Garnish with the green part of the green onions.

-Expert Tips
+Top Tips

 - If defrosting frozen fish, make sure the fish fillets are thoroughly dry to obtain the best crust.
 Dab with paper towels.